influx6/shogun/readme.md

 }
 ```

-In shogun, you can tag a function as the default function to be executed every time
+In shogun, you can tag a function as the default function to be executed every it's
-when it is called through shogun or through it's generated binary, by tagging it
+binary is called without argument through shogun or through it's generated binary, by tagging it
 with a `@default` annotation.

 ### Using Context

-Only the following packages and interfaces are allowed for context usage.
+Only the following packages are allowed for usage.
+If you need context, then it
-If you need context then it must always be the first argument.
+must always be the first argument.

 - context "context.Context"
 - github.com/influx6/fuax/context "context.CancelContext"

-When using `context.Context` package from the internal Go packages, has a means of
+When using `context.Context` package from the internal Go packages, only its ability to be used as
-timeout for the execution life time of a function.
-Support of filling context with value
+a timeout will be set if the `-t` or `-timeout` flag has a value.
+Support of filling context with values
 is not planned or desired.

 Shogun will use the `-time` flag received through the commandline to set lifetime
 timeout for the 2 giving context else the context will not have expiration deadlines.

+Note that shogun by default does not respect `Context` timeouts, it's up to you to
+write your function source to take `Context` into account for the lifetime of your function.

 ## CLI Usage
-Before using any other command apart from `shogun list` in a package always execute:
+Before using any other command apart from `shogun list` in a package, always execute:

 ```bash
 > shogun build
 ```

-Shogun by defaults will be all the first level directories that have shogun files with appropriate
+Shogun by defaults will process both the root and all first level directories that
-binary names based on package name or if `binaryName` annotation is declared, and will generate
+have shogun files within, generating appropriate binaries based on package name or
+if `binaryName` annotation is declared, and will also generate a single binary if
-a single binary if there exists any shogun files within the root with subcommands that will
+there exists any shogun files within the root directory, with subcommands that will
-connect to other commands from shogun packages in the first level directories.
+connect to other binaries in the first level directories.

-This allows you to have a single binary that is bundled with all commands to execution functions
+This allows you to have a single binary that is bundled with all commands for executing functions
-from any other shogun package, but this can be changed to only allow single binaries incase you
+from any other subpackage, but this can be changed to only allow single binaries, incase you
 want truly separate binaries.

 *Note, this only applies, if you have Go files that have the `+build shogun `within the root, where `shogun build` gets executed.*